codeangler/devops-code-challenges/challenges/build-docker-image-from-dockerfile-and-run.md

-# Create and Build Docker Image
+# Build Docker Image From Dockerfile and Run

 Using tools and information available on the web, create a Dockerfile and build a Docker image.